Valneva

 Where does cholera occur?

-Cholera is endemic to many parts of the world, which are popular traveller destinations, including Africa, Asia, South America, and Central America.(3-5) Cholera is most likely to occur and spread in places with inadequate water treatment, poor sanitation, and inadequate hygiene.(2) Cholera bacteria can also live in the environment in brackish rivers and coastal waters.
+Cholera is endemic in around 50 countries, primarily South and Southeast Asia, Africa and the Caribbean.(2) Cholera is most likely to occur and spread in places with inadequate water treatment, poor sanitation, and inadequate hygiene.(2) Cholera bacteria can also live in the environment in brackish rivers and coastal waters.
 Shellfish eaten raw have been a source of infection.(2)

 Which travellers are at risk of contracting cholera?